analogdevicesinc/doctools/README.md

 ## Requirements

 - **Python 3** with virtual environments.
-- Grammar correction: OpenJDK (Java)
+- Grammar correction (local, optional): OpenJDK (Java)

+If you plan to use grammar correction only through the Language Tool API, Java is not required

 ### Linux/Mac:

-For grammar correction, install OpenJDK from you package manager.
+For local grammar correction, install OpenJDK from you package manager.

 ### Windows